libsdl-org/SDL/docs/README-visualc.md

 - Add the SDL `include` directory to your list of includes in the menu:
 `Project|Settings|C/C++ tab|Preprocessor|Additional include directories `

- ** VC7 Specific: Instead of doing this, I find it easier to add the include and library directories to the list that VC7 keeps.
+*VC7 Specific: Instead of doing this, I find it easier to add the include and library directories to the list that VC7 keeps.
 Do this by selecting Tools|Options|Projects|VC++ Directories and under the "Show Directories For:" dropbox select "Include Files", and click the "New Directory Icon" and add the [SDLROOT]\\include directory (e.g. If you installed to c:\\SDL\\ add c:\\SDL\\include).
-Proceed to change the dropbox selection to "Library Files" and add [SDLROOT]\\lib.**
+Proceed to change the dropbox selection to "Library Files" and add [SDLROOT]\\lib.*

-The `include directory` I am referring to is the `include` folder within the main SDL directory (the one that this HTML file located within).
+The "include directory" I am referring to is the `./include` folder.

-Now we're going to use the files that we had created earlier in the Build SDL step.
+Now we're going to use the files that we had created earlier in the *Build SDL* step.

 Copy the following file into your Project directory: